“My guitar is not a thing. It is an extension of myself. It is who I am.” - Joan Jett

 To make your song more interesting, consider changing the intensity with a calm verse and a heavy chorus.
 Don’t forget to use rests, too.
 Silence is also an important part of music.

 Now go for it!
-There’s no limit to creativity.
+There’s no limit to creativity, whether you're playing rock music or flirting with grunge or thrash.

 Whether it’s folk, bossa nova, funk, blues, or rock, every guitar player needs to familiarise themselves with the important vocabulary.
 You can't play guitar if you don't know what anyone's talking about.